daniazevedo43/SprintManager/README.md

 # Sprint Manager

-An API focused on organizing and tracking tasks.
+An application focused on organizing and tracking tasks.
 It provides a solid foundation for managing projects, sprints, work items and team members.
 Ideal for software development teams looking for a solution for their agile workflow.

 ## Architecture